okatarismet/mindOS/README.md

 V1 -> I have a new laptop and my battery died. how can I fix it? => use a charger

-V2 -> My laptop is not opening how can iI fix it => it battery might be died, use a charger
+V2 -> My laptop is not opening how can i fix it => it battery might be died, use a charger

 V3 -> My laptops battery dies so fast.
-How can I fix it? (proceeds to develop a new battery technology.. aaha just kidding..! but maybe one day ..? ) my tasks
+How can I fix it? (proceeds to develop a new battery technology.. haha just kidding..! but maybe one day ..? ) my tasks
 </a>
 <a name="data">